Tzaxast/AnyPrefs/README.md

 # AnyPrefs
- An extensible data storage Unity Asset with a PlayerPrefs like API and multiple storage backends .
+ An extensible data storage Unity Asset with a PlayerPrefs like API and multiple storage backends.

+ Compatible with Unity 2019 to Latest.